 A recital by this international artist in the same year as her tour of China.
 Her recital will concentrate on masterpieces by Debussy and Gershwin, including a solo version of the famous Rhapsody in Blue.

 Sunday 5 August

-Christopher Gould, piano
+Christopher Guild, piano